Brick Court Chambers

 • Add To Shortlisth

-Gianna is developing a broad practice across all areas of Chambers’ expertise.
+Gianna is developing a broad practice across all areas of Chambers’ expertise, with a particular focus on public and public international law.
 She joined Brick Court in September 2025 following the successful completion of her pupillage under the supervision of Hugo Leith, William Hooper and Tim Johnston.

 Before joining the Bar, Gianna worked as a public law caseworker at a leading legal aid firm, and as a research assistant at the Law Commission of England and Wales.
 In 2022 she was the Bonavero Fellow at the European Center for Constitutional and Human Rights in Berlin.